dertuxmalwieder/rssfs/README.md

 This software is written and tested mainly on macOS with [OSXFUSE](http://osxfuse.github.io).
 Other FUSE implementations should work as well.
-Note that Windows support is still a work in progress and it does not really exist yet.
+Note that Windows support is still a work in progress and does not really exist yet.
+(Contributions welcome!)

 Build
 -----